alex-courtis/wideriver/README.md

 `--smart-gaps` automatically hides the gaps when there is only one view or monocle layout.

+`--border-width-smart-gaps` the border width for when smart gaps hides the gaps, excluding monocle layout.

      ----------------------------------------------------------
     | o    o    o    o    o    o    o    o    o    o    o    o |
     |    ----------------------     -----------------------    |